richtastic/ff/src/wiki/sfm.md

         - use tracks and initial view graph to find nonlinear best orientation
         - find new view pairs (and add to existing) via projection
         - use skeletal set (and edge groups) for first iteration & combine groups as final step

     - Pairwise Dense (use updated R to get better initial points [& ignore first iteration possible poor matches])
+        - search for initial corner matches using R: search along line + error & have affine mapping
         - get dense points using R

     - Triple Dense from Pairs (need relative scales again)
         - load common pairs & get 2 or 3 way relative scales
     - Absolute Orientation 2 (use updated pairwise transforms (lower error) & counts (more points))